Student OrgsAsian Student Union (ASU)

 ARTICLE III: MEMBERSHIP

 Section 3.
-Attend at least 50% of ASU events (Meeting, Activities, Fundraisers, & any on/off-campus ASU events)
+Attend at least 50% of ASU events (Meetings, Activities, Fundraisers, & any on/off-campus ASU events)

 ARTICLE IV: OFFICERS/EXECUTIVE BOARD

 Section 1.
-Asian Student Union Officers will consist of: 2 Co-Presidents, Secretary, Treasurer, Risk Manager, Public Relations Officer, and Diversity Leadership Council Representative.
-All officers must be full-time students in good standing and enrolled at GAC
+Asian Student Union Officers will consist of: 2 Co-Presidents, Secretary, Treasurer, Risk Manager, Public Relations, Social Chair, and Diversity Leadership Council Representative.
+The position of the “Floater” role was adopted and based on the 22-23 Executive Board.
+All officers must be full-time students in good standing and enrolled at Gustavus Adolphus College.

 Section 2.
-All Executive Board members are expected to demonstrate and show a strong upholding commitment to the organization, represent the organization in a positive manner.
-Along with remaining fair and impartial during organization decision-making process, assisting with organization events when needed, and lastly to encourage and motivate fellow officers and organization members
+All Executive Board members are expected to demonstrate and show a strong upholding commitment to the organization, and represent the organization in a positive manner.
+Along with remaining fair and impartial during the organization's decision-making process, assisting with organization events when needed, and lastly encouraging and motivating fellow officers and organization members.

 Section 5.
-All Executive Board members are expected to know the constitution and the responsibilities of their role
+All Executive Board members are expected to know the constitution and the responsibilities of their role.(Executive board member details can be found in the E-board resources folder)

 Section 6.
 The duties of each office are described as follows: